As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Full-Bodied Red Zinfandel

-Because of these compounds mentioned above (tannins derived from the skin and seeds) the wine is shielded from oxygen – the enemy in the premature aging process.
+Because of these compounds mentioned above (tannins derived from the skin and seeds), the wine is shielded from oxygen – the enemy in the premature aging process.

 Storing Zinfandel after Opening

-Store opened zinfandel with cork or stopper in place upright within a kitchen refrigerator.
+The store opened zinfandel with cork or stopper in place upright within a kitchen refrigerator.
 If done properly, you can get 1-2 weeks out of fuller-bodied zinfandel and 3-5 days out of light-bodied ones.

 Along the same lines as the unopened storage for fuller-bodied zinfandels vs. storage for light-bodied zinfandels, the same rules apply.

 Do your best to shove the original cork back in or use a wine stopper.
 You want to keep oxygen from getting at your wine.
 The more oxygen you can keep out, the better your wine will last.
-If your bottle has a screw-cap, then that will work great as well.
+If your bottle has a screw cap, then that will work great as well.

 Be sure to keep your opened zinfandel cool.
 A kitchen fridge is a great option for opened wine.
 I would never recommend a kitchen fridge for an unopened bottle of wine because it is too cold, too dry, and too susceptible to vibrations for good long-term storage.